-Little background: The hubs and I are celebrating 15 years of marital perfection this year.
+We are celebrating 15 years of marital perfection this year.
 Hahaha.
 Not really.
 But we will have our 15th anniversary and MOST of those years have been absolutely splendid.
 But a few of those years, especially in the beginning: yep, not so much.
 Marriage is HARD, y'all.
 We had A LOT of learning to do.

 Both my husband and I grew up in families where, generally speaking, Mom was the shot-caller.
-Now, both of our parents are currently still married but they've had their own trials as well.
+Now, both of our parents are currently still married, but they've had their own trials as well.
 And if this type of relationship works for them, then so be it.

 He has incredible wisdom, but in the first few years of our marriage, I viewed his self-control as a weakness: that he did not insist on his own way, yell over me, or fight back meant he didn't even respect his self enough to insist I do.
 Because of my un-Biblical view of marriage and respect, I was waiting for him to change who he was- to become "worthy" of my respect.

 But the fact of the matter is I'm called to respect my husband as the head of our family regardless of his personality, preferences, or even past decision making abilities.
 Period.
 (Book recommendation at the end to help you with the WHY.)
-Once I understood WHY I should respect him more clearly, I was left with the overwhelming question of HOW?
+Once I understood WHY I should respect him more clearly and what GOD has to say about the matter, I was left with the overwhelming question of HOW?

 So here are some practical tips- from MY experience- for A) showing your husband the respect he needs and deserves and B) influencing him into the leadership of your family that he's called to.

 3. Let it go.
 Now, all the while that you're working to encourage your husband toward taking the reigns and having ownership over his leadership, you'll likely be struggling.
-You may want to make different decisions than he does.
+You may want to make different decisions than he does, at times.
 You may even strongly disagree with his decisions at times.
 And, it's very possible, at some point he will make a poor decision against your judgement.

 Try this instead: "I'm so sorry that it didn't go like you thought it would.
 I know you're doing you're very best for our family.
 You always have my full support, even when we don't agree, and I fully trust you to make decisions for our family."

 4. He gets a 51% vote.
 So obviously, despite submitting to my husband's authority (how many of you physically just shuttered at that statement?), I still have a brain, an opinion, and feelings.
 How do we handle that?
 Well, just as he is called to leadership, he is also called to love me like he loves himself...
 Not to selfishly rule over me without any consideration for my wants and thoughts.
 So in our home, our votes are 49/51%.